max-torch/max-torch.github.io/_posts/2021-05-17-Data_Overview.md

 Work Skills showcased in this article:
 * Creating a Slideshow Presentation from a Jupyter Notebook
 * Embedding Interactive Elements in a Slideshow
-* Understanding the steps in the Data Science Process
+* Understanding of the steps in the Data Science Process